kulandaiyesum/hotalapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## bootstrap
+when add bootstrap to your application stops running the application, after the bootstrap added to the application you can run the application
+`ng add @ng-bootstrap/ng-bootstrap`
+use abouve command to install `@ng-bootstrap/ng-bootstrap@12.1.2`